mrouhi13/djecrety/README.rst

   :target: https://djecrety.readthedocs.io/en/latest/?badge=latest
   :alt: Documentation Status

-Django package implementation of `Djecrety <https://djecrety.ir/>`_ web tool.
-Djecrety package provides a command to generate a new secret key for your project and save it to ``settings.py`` file.
+Djecrety is an implementation of the Django package from a `Web tool <https://djecrety.ir/>`_ with the same name.
+This package provides a command to generate a new secret key for your project and save it to ``settings.py`` file.

 For more details `http://djecrety.readthedocs.io <http://djecrety.readthedocs.io>`_